Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Automation for Verification-Preserving Inlining

-Thus, we also provide more precise versions of mono and framing (which we call \emph{structural}) that can nevertheless be checked by a standard program verifier.
-Note that, like the semantic condition, our syntactic and structural conditions work with both classical and intuitionistic SL\@.
-For simplicity, the rest of this section focuses on the structural version of mono, but the treatment of framing is analogous (see \appref{app:structural-framing}).
+\paragraph{Structural condition} To validate more complex programs, we also provide \emph{structural} \gaurav{versions} of mono and framing \gaurav{that are more precise than the syntactic versions and} that can nevertheless be checked by a standard program verifier.
+For simplicity, the rest of this section focuses on the structural version of mono, but the treatment of framing is analogous (see \nappref{app:structural-framing}{F}).